Computing integral bases via localization and Hensel lifting

-We compute integral bases for $A=\mathbb{Q}[X,Y]/\langle f\rangle$ with polynomials $f$ as specified.
-All timings are in seconds, taken on an AMD Opteron $6174$ machine with $48$ cores, $2.2$GHz, and $128$GB of RAM running a Linux operating system.
-A dash indicates that the computation did not finish within 6000 seconds.
-We only use parallel computations for the decomposition of the singular locus.
-The parallelization of the integral basis algorithm and a modular approach following the strategy of \cite{MR3378860} is subject to ongoing work.
+We apply the algorithms to rings of type $A=\mathbb{Q}[X,Y]/\langle f\rangle$, with polynomials $f$ as specified.
+All timings are in seconds, taken on an Intel Xeon CPU E5-2643 with $24$ cores, $3.4$GHz, and $384$GB of RAM running a Linux operating system.
+An asterisk ($\ast$) indicates that the computation did not finish within 3600 seconds.
+At current state, parallel computations are used only for the decomposition of the singular locus.
+A systematic parallelization of the integral basis algorithm and a modular approach following the strategy of \citet{MR3378860} is subject to ongoing work.
 Recall that for obtaining the integral bases, singularities at infinity of the curve $\{f=0\}$ do not matter.